Calories In Khichdi: A Rice and Dal Dish Full of Nutirition & Benefits

 - Manganese: 49% (RDI)

-As it is an important part of a simple, wholesome, and nutritious Ayurvedic diet, it has several health benefits.
+As it is an important part of a simple, wholesome, and nutritious Ayurvedic diet, there are many benefits of khichdi.
 Let’s cover them one by one below.

 It has been featured on the World Health Organization (WHO) list of the eight foods that can help you lose weight.